opatry/taskfolio/README.md

 [**Taskfolio**](https://opatry.github.io/taskfolio) is an Android task management app built using [Google Tasks API](https://developers.google.com/tasks/reference/rest).
 Developed to demonstrate my expertise in modern Android development, it highlights my skills in architecture, UI design with Jetpack Compose, OAuth authentication, and more—all packaged in a sleek, user-friendly interface.

-> I set out to revisit the classical TODO app, ‘local-first’ syncing with Google Tasks—aiming for an <abbr title="Minimum Viable Experience">MVE</abbr> in 2 weeks, focusing on the 80/20 rule to nail the essentials.
+> I set out to revisit the classical TODO app, 'local-first' syncing with Google Tasks—aiming for an <abbr title="Minimum Viable Experience">MVE</abbr> in 2 weeks, focusing on the 80/20 rule to nail the essentials.

 | ![](assets/screens/task_lists_light.png) | ![](assets/screens/groceries_light.png) | ![](assets/screens/add_task_light.png) | ![](assets/screens/home_dark.png)  |
 | --------------------------------------- |--------------------------------------- | ---------------------------------- | ---------------------------------- |

 [![Taskfolio on Play Store](assets/GetItOnGooglePlay_Badge_Web_color_English.png)](https://play.google.com/store/apps/details?id=net.opatry.tasks.app)

+> [!NOTE]
+> The application is also available as a desktop (Jvm) application and an iOS application as well (using [Compose Multi Platform (aka CMP)](https://www.jetbrains.com/compose-multiplatform/) as UI Toolkit).

 ## 🎯 Project intentions